awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 + NTP
 + Windows activation

-## Traffic Mirroring Service Quotas<a name="traffic-mirroring-limits"></a>
+## Traffic Mirroring service quotas<a name="traffic-mirroring-limits"></a>

 The following are the Traffic Mirroring service quotas for your AWS account\.
-Unless indicated otherwise, you can request an increase by using the [Amazon VPC limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
-For more information about service quotas, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 ### <a name="traffic-mirroring-session-limits"></a>